Ancient Ireland Tourism Frequently Asked Questions

 Cancellations made between 31 and 60 days from departure will be refunded at 50% of the tour price.

-You may request a space available transfer to a different tour offered in the same calendar year although, depending on the time to departure, you may be responsible for cancellation fees incurred for any lodgings booked as part of your original tour.
+You may request a space available transfer to a different tour offered in the same calendar year although, depending on the time to departure, you may be responsible for cancellation fees incurred for any lodgings or activities booked as part of your original tour.
 Please contact our office and we will work to accommodate your request and advise you of any cancellation fees before confirming the transfer.

 Ancient Ireland Tourism declines all liability for refunds due to late arrivals, early departures, personal emergencies or illness, flight delays and/or cancellations or weather.
 We highly recommend that each guest purchase travel insurance to cover these contingencies.